 So you think you have come up with a big idea that is going to make a great new business….

-What are the things every entrepreneur (whether starting up alone, or with friends; at University or after it, or off the back of another project) needs to think about after that Eureka moment and before you invest significant time and effort to turn it in reality?
+What are the things every entrepreneur (whether starting up alone, or with friends; at University or after it, or off the back of another project) needs to think about after that Eureka moment and before you invest significant time and effort on that business idea to turn it in reality?

 There is so much to do and think about at that point in time, and often one or two threads you are excited to dive-into to pursue that people either fall into not quite knowing where to start, or diving straight in and running the risk of wasting precious time and effort at that critical early stage.